Taxpayer data exposed in cyber attack on South Carolina agency

 Investigators this month discovered two attempts to probe the Department of Revenue's system in early September, and later learned of an attempt made in late August, state officials said.

-Two other intrusions occurred in mid-September, and the department determined the hacker had obtained data for the first time, according to a statement from the state.
+Two other intrusions occurred in mid-September.
+The department determined that the hacker had obtained data for the first time, according to a statement from the state.

-Officials said the vulnerability in the system was closed on October 20 and the system is now believed to be secure.
+Officials said the vulnerability in the system was closed on October 20 and is believed to be secured.

 Anyone who filed a South Carolina tax return since 1998 is being urged to find out whether their information was affected.
 The state will provide those affected with one year of credit monitoring and identity theft protection.